Microdosing w/Psilocybin: Journal Prompts

 A quick note on cultivating your set:

 Ask yourself: Am I ready to make changes that the plant medicine may help me realize I need?
 Who in my life will serve as my support system?
+Be sure to reflect more on your tools, support network, and how you deal with stress.

 These medicines open and connect us with often old and repressed feelings, sensations and memories—is this something you are ready for?